Code Blue shelters open Sunday night in Erie County

 The Rural Outreach Center and the Lincoln Field House will also serve as daytime warming centers on Monday.

-If you encounter someone on the street during these time frames, please direct them to one of the Code Blue shelters.
-You can also call 211 to have an outreach team dispatched; outreach teams are dispatched between 7 p.m. and 11 p.m.
+If you encounter someone on the street during the time frames listed above, please direct them to one of the Code Blue shelters.

 Between 6 p.m. and 9 p.m. individuals should be directed to the NFTA Metro Transportation Center.
 Bus tickets won't be distributed until 6 p.m. and those needing tickets to a shelter cannot wait in the center until 6 p.m.